This clean eating Mexican lasagna isn’t authentically Mexican, but it sure it tasty!!

 I love lasagna simply because to me, it feels like essential comfort food.
 It may take a little work to assemble, but with a some pre-prep, it’s not so bad.
 Plus, you can assemble, wrap and freeze for a busy weeknight dinner!

-I used brown rice noodles for mine and ended up overcooking them a bit, which is why they look a bit shredded above.
-I had to piece the little pieces together.
+I used brown rice noodles for this clean eating Mexican lasagna and ended up overcooking them a bit, which is why they look a bit shredded above.
+I had to piece the little bits together.
 But a good sturdy whole wheat noodle will usually avoid that situation.
-But then again, it’s not the end of the world if you’re topping your lasagna with cheese.
-Nobody will know the difference!
+But then again, it’s not the end of the world.
+Since you’re topping your lasagna with cheese, nobody will know the difference!

 - Clean Eating Turkey & Broccoli White Lasagna